nazmus767921/FluidCalculator/README.md

 To apply the fluid font sizes to your website, follow these steps:

 1. Copy the generated CSS code.
-2. Paste the code into your project's CSS file.
+2. Paste the code into your project's CSS file's root element.
+Typically the 'html' or 'body' tag.
 3. Save the CSS file and refresh your website.
+4. After applying the CSS, use responsive units, 'em' or 'rem' for specifying measurements, such as font size, paddings, margins, width, height, and more.

 ## Managing Calculator Instances

-You can add multiple (upto 5, you won't need more than that i guess) calculator instances to calculate without leaving the site or reloading it.
+You can add multiple (up to 5, you won't need more than that I guess) calculator instances to calculate without leaving the site or reloading it.
 Each instance can have its own set of font sizes and breakpoints.
 Here's how to manage calculator instances:

 - To add a new calculator instance, click the "+" button beside each calculator instance.
 - To remove a calculator instance, click the "-" button beside the specific calculator instance you want to remove.